juvalen/ngjnx/README.md

 which produced both cert.key and cert.pem in `/vagrant/files` with no passphrase.

-## Installs Privoxy proxy for log analysis
+## log-proxy Privoxy proxy for log analysis
-Privoxy server is installed and listening at port 3128.
+Privoxy server is installed in a machine labeled "log-proxy" and listening at port 3128.
 Browsers in the local network (192.168.1.0/24) should set their proxy address to that box and port.

 Config file at files/config containing all the proxy configuration will be copied in the node.